 If you do mess up your speech couldn’t you just correct yourself and keep going?
 If you start talking to a new person and they are mean to you can’t you just leave and talk to someone else?
 Because your brain is instinctively programmed to protect you it will make these kinds of mistakes pretty often.

-So whenever you notice your anxieties controlling your behaviour take a few minutes to think it through and decide whether or not your fears are worth being afraid of.
+So whenever you notice your anxieties controlling your behavior take a few minutes to think it through and decide whether or not your fears are worth being afraid of.

 When you step into any social situation, it’s tempting to believe that everyone in the room is watching you.
 For example, if you spill food on your shirt you might start panicking because it feels like everyone just saw you do something really embarrassing and will criticize you for it.